nishantduttm/imei-checker-1/README.md

+<h1> IMEI Checker

-Returns a digit that should be replaced with last digit of input IMEI to make it a valid IMEI.
+<b> Returns a digit that should be replaced with last digit of input IMEI to make it a valid IMEI.

 api: